Aliases for SEC31A Gene

 GeneCards Summary for SEC31A Gene

 SEC31A (SEC31 Homolog A, COPII Coat Complex Component) is a Protein Coding gene.
-Diseases associated with SEC31A include Inflammatory Myofibroblastic Tumor.
-Among its related pathways are Cytoskeletal Signaling and wtCFTR and delta508-CFTR traffic / Generic schema (norm and CF).
-Gene Ontology (GO) annotations related to this gene include calcium-dependent protein binding.
+Diseases associated with SEC31A include Inflammatory Myofibroblastic Tumor and Pseudosarcomatous Fibromatosis.
+Among its related pathways are Vesicle-mediated transport and Delta508-CFTR traffic / ER-to-Golgi in CF. Gene Ontology (GO) annotations related to this gene include calcium-dependent protein binding.
 An important paralog of this gene is SEC31B.

 UniProtKB/Swiss-Prot for SEC31A Gene